viritaromero/handwritingrecognition/README.md

 One of my favorite uses of Machine Learning is using online recommendation systems that allows retailers to offer you personalized recommendations based on your previous activity.

 This code uses Python’s machine learning library, scikitlearn, to predict human handwriting.
-The result is pretty amazing!
+This is a personal learning project but the result is pretty amazing!